 A separate General Services Administration list of federal contracts indicates that the value of the contract on the 11000 Regency Parkway property is just over $7.6 million for a 10-year lease with a 5-year minimum.
 The building’s property manager, Foundry Commercial, did not respond to questions from INDY seeking to confirm that ICE is the agency leasing the space.

-Laura Paye, the founder of activist group Durham Resistance who organized a petition opposing the reported lease, said the expansion of ICE across the country and in Cary is “upsetting and frustrating,” especially because the details are being obscured.
+Laura Paye, the creator of the Durham Resistance website, who organized the petition, said the expansion of ICE across the country and in Cary is “upsetting and frustrating,” especially because the details are being obscured.

 “This is not, most likely, going to be a detention center.
 But I don’t think that should diminish our alarm or opposition to it,” Paye said.
 “Even if this is an OPLA [Office of the Principal Legal Advisor] office, that is still connected to and supporting the guys on the streets with masks.
 And people being held in secret locations or held without access to lawyers, held without access to medical care.”